 The sole classified waterbody segment that occurs in Study Area 6 and its CESA is 2304 (Rio Grande River) below Amistad Reservoir, in Maverick County (TCEQ 2012).
 This forms the western boundary of the analysis area and the international boundary with Mexico.
+There are no other classified water body segments in the western part of the study area.
 Much of the eastern part of the study area and CESA also drains, through tributaries, to TCEQ Segment 2105 (Nueces River above Holland Dam).
 In addition to General Uses, designated beneficial uses for both segments include Primary Contact Recreation 1, High Aquatic Life Use, and Public Supply of drinking water (TAC 2014d).
 Specific criteria for chloride, sulfate, total dissolved solids, pH, dissolved oxygen, and temperature are associated with the segments (TAC 2014d).
 There are no unclassified stream segments with specific Aquatic Life Use water quality standards in the analysis area (TAC 2014d).